 About 45% of English words have a French origin.
-29% of those words are words that are directly stolen from French.
+29% of those words are directly stolen from French.
 (This is the same percentage of words in English with Latin origin).
-Suffice it to say, French is one of the biggest influencers on the English language.
+Suffice it to say (it is sure that), French is one of the biggest influencers on the English language.
 This is all thanks to the Normans and William the Conqueror’s victory at Hastings in 1066.
-After his victory, French became the language of administration and nobility in England, and some words have hung around ever since.
+After his victory, French became the language of administration and nobility (kings, queens, dukes, etc.) in England, and some words have hung around (stayed) ever since.

 However, when foreign words get taken over by another language, they don’t always maintain their original pronunciation.
 There are tons of examples of this- just listen around to how people from other countries pronounce standard English words.
 With words of French origin, however, there are quite a few for which we’ve kept the original pronunciation (or at least pretty close), particularly in the United States.